Totem-FPV/Krita_Spacemouse/README.md

 ## Curves Tab
 ![Curves Tab](krita_spacemouse/images/Krita_Spacemouse_Curves_Tab.png)

-Each of the canvas' 4 axes of motion can be independently tweaked to feel just as you would like.
-Allow quick jumps around the canvas while maintaining precise control near center stick, or opt for a linear response from near to far.
+- Each of the canvas' 4 axes of motion can be independently tweaked to feel just as you would like.
+Allow quick jumps around the canvas while maintaining precise control near center stick, or opt for a linear response from center to edge.
 The choice is yours!

-Bundled with 5 predefined presets (Linear, Ease-In, Ease-Out, Ease-In-Out, and Steep), and providing saveable user definable profiles, the perfect feel for canvas navigation is always at your fingertips.
+- Bundled with 5 predefined presets (Linear, Ease-In, Ease-Out, Ease-In-Out, and Steep), and providing saveable user definable profiles, the perfect feel for canvas navigation is always at your fingertips.
 Settings persist across sessions, allowing you to jump right back into your work after restarting Krita.

 ## Buttons Tab
 ![Buttons Tab](krita_spacemouse/images/Krita_Spacemouse_Buttons_Tab.png)